ralph-groupscholar/website/ralph.md

 - Captured a Playwright viewport screenshot of groupscholar.com; the snapshot brief stays in-frame, but a broad empty band remains below the card and cadence details feel underrepresented.
 - Sketched creative follow-ups: add a snapshot cadence strip to fill the lower frame, introduce a compact response-time ledger, and surface a session-duration chip row for quick scanning.
 - Added a compact snapshot cadence strip (cadence/session/response) and tightened automation padding so the headless frame feels fuller without requiring scroll.
+2026-02-06 06:19:28 — Iteration 71
+- Reviewed the current codebase and recent git history for context.
+- Captured a Playwright viewport snapshot of groupscholar.com; the automation brief stays in-frame, but the cadence strip sits flush to the fold with little breathing room.
+- Sketched creative follow-ups: tighten the automation header, turn the cadence strip into a compact ticker row, and preserve a hint of bottom breathing without adding scroll.
+- Tightened automation header spacing and converted the cadence grid into a compact flex row to keep the snapshot frame airy without adding scroll.